 Bananarama is located off the Red Road Scenic Byway in the Puna District, on the Big Island of Hawaii.
 Twenty minutes from Pahoa.
 Forty-five minutes from Hilo.

-2018 Lava Update: The eruption that started in May has been destructive to some major sites in lower Puna (the district Bananarama is in).
-However, the closest lava flow was several miles away and recent flow is 7-10 miles away and the cottage is not downslope of the current eruption.
+2018 Lava Update: The eruption that started in May has been destructive to some major sites in lower Puna (the district Bananarama is in) but ceased in early August.
+Several new black sand beaches were created and some are accessible by hiking in from MacKenzie Park, 10 minutes away.
+The closest recent lava flow was several miles away and the cottage is not downslope of the eruption.
 While we were not allowed to operate the cottage in most of May and June, all customers received 100% refunds.
 We will continue to allow cancellations without penalty if eruption conditions change and make the area unsafe in any way.
-For now, even air quality at Bananarama is far better than Pahoa, Hilo, Kona, and most of Hawaii, as the wind blows eruption emissions away from our area.
+Air quality at Bananarama is far better than Pahoa, Hilo, Kona, and most of Hawaii, as the wind blows eruption emissions away from our area.
 The upside of the eruption is that now the area is even more quiet and exclusive!
-The formerly crowded black sand beach is often empty, even on weekends.
-Kapoho tidepools, champagne ponds, Ahalanui warm ponds, Lava Trees & MacKenzie State Parks all remain closed, inaccessible, or covered by lava.
-Other rentals mentioning those areas have not been updated.
+Kapoho tidepools, champagne ponds, and Ahalanui warm ponds were destroyed.
+Pohoiki beach park & Lava Trees State Park remain closed or inaccessible.
 Kehena beach remains the highlight of the area, along with Uncle Robert’s Wednesday night market.